-If you haven’t heard of this yet, it threatens to become another big pandemic unless it is contained early on.
+If you haven’t heard of the Marburg Virus yet, it threatens to become another big pandemic unless it is contained early on.
 The symptoms and treatments are the same as with Ebola.
 Safe handling and disposal of medical waste and pathological waste is paramount.

 Inciner8 have a wealth of experience following our support of International Aid agencies during the recent Ebola outbreak in Liberia.
 Over 25 incinerators were shipped there in a very short space of time to provide processing capacity to clear the infected waste quickly before it posed a bio-hazard risk.

 Currently the World Health Organisation (WHO) has medical experts and advisers on the ground providing essential support and guidance on containing this outbreak.
 So far only a handful of fatalities have been reported in the Uganda / Kenya border area.